How to monitor competitors’ Google News XML sitemap with Python

 How to monitor Google “Top Stories” carousel using Python and SERPapi

-What Python libraries we will use?
+What Python libraries we will need for the Python script?

 import advertools as adv